fisand08/stock_monitor/README.md

 Interface to check a stock portfolio against stock data to check for profit/losses.

+## Development:
+- make sure just two CSS files and simify JS
+    - check bootstrap css code - what is used from it; port it to separate file
+    - check if all those "moments" and other js code parts can be really ommented out

+- looks: add same header functionality as alex

 ## Description

 Currently in development along Flask tutorial from https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iii-web-forms